Are You Ready to De-Clutter?

 If you have decided to take on the task of de-cluttering your home, good for you!

-Your first step is to design an approach that gives you something to celebrate after just one or two hours of work, something where you can see and admire the results.
+Where do you even start?
+Your first step is to design an approach that gives you something to celebrate after just one or two hours of work, something where you can actually see and admire the results.

-Think about one of the areas in your house that is bugging you.
+Think about one of the areas in your house that is bugging you the most.
 For example, perhaps the kitchen counters are too full to allow you as much work space as you would like.
 You could choose the task of making more room on the counters.

 Stumbling Blocks to De-Cluttering